gardnerdev/data_mining/labs/6/Notes.md

 * when to stop partitioning?
 * how to predict the value of a class/category for each object in a partition?

+A decision tree is built in two phases:
+- builiding
+- pruning for avoiding overfitting

+A decision tree is built by recursive splitting input sets in nodes until:
+- input data includes only objects belonging to one class
+- the number of objects in an input set is small enough